GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 #### Saxml inference system

 After the base infrastructure has been provisioned you can deploy Saxml components to your GKE cluster.
-The deployment process has been automated with Kustomize.
-You can find the Kustomize configuration in the `environment/applications/saxml/manifests` folder.
+The deployment process has been automated with **Kustomize**.
+You can find the Kustomize configuration in the `environment/3-saxml/manifests` folder.
 To deploy Saxml:
-- Update the `environment/applications/saxml/parameters.env` to reflect your desired configuration
+- Update the `parameters.env` to reflect your desired configuration
-- Deploy the components using the `kubectl apply -k manifests`
+- Deploy the components using the `kubectl apply -k .`

 *TBD.
 The detailed instructions for  Saxml configuration and monitoring to follow.*